hackclub/hackclub/meetings/2015-10-27_semester_planning.md

 - Club members join slack (at least 3 labs leaders get their entire clubs to join)
 - Every labs leader active for the week in Slack
-- Every hackEDU club leader added to Slack (post in facebook group)
+- Every hackEDU club leader added to Slack (post in Facebook group)
 - > 10 active mentors in Slack
-- #web #ios #android #hardware channels
+- `#web`, `#ios`, `#android`, and `#hardware`channels

 #### Curriculum

-- mvp2 of the hackEDU portal shipped (features of this need to be defined in the future)
+- 2nd MVP of the hackEDU portal shipped (features of this need to be defined in the future)
 - 1 additional workshops shipped

 #### Technical

-- Club leaders and members can access workshops from packrat
+- Club leaders and members can access workshops from Packrat
-- Club leaders can submit case_studies through packrat
+- Club leaders can submit case_studies through Packrat
 - Case studies are submitted by all clubs each week

 #### Meta